 The general recommended dosage is 60 mg, two to three times per day.

 The dosage for reducing anxiety is 500 mg taken twice per day.

 Gotu Kola Side Effects and Interactions

-It’s been eaten as a food and drunk as a tea by millions of people for thousands of years.
+Gotu kola is extremely safe as it’s been consumed as both food and tea by millions of people for thousands of years.

 Most side effects are very minor, usually an upset stomach or headache.

 However, there are a few precautions to take with gotu kola supplements.

 They should not be mixed with antidepressant, anti-anxiety, or seizure medications.